 Return Form H3675 (if the form is not readily available, make a diligent effort to obtain the form from the individual).

-If Form H3675 is not returned, PSU staff must record the date the individual relayed his wishes to not pursue the eligibility determination process in the case record.
+If Form H3675 is not returned, PSU staff must record the date the individual relayed her or his wishes to not pursue the eligibility determination process in the case record.

-Document any efforts made to secure return of the form in the case record.
+Document any efforts made to secure return of Form H3675 in the case record.

-Within 14 days of release from the interest list, PSU staff contact the applicant regarding selection of an MCO as quickly as possible so the selected MCO can conduct the assessment and develop the initial individual service plan.
+Within 14 days of release from the interest list, PSU staff contact the applicant regarding selection of an MCO as quickly as possible so the selected MCO can conduct the assessment and develop the initial individual service plan (ISP).
 Any delay in selecting an MCO will result in a delay in eligibility determination for the STAR+PLUS HCBS program

 If the applicant has not selected an MCO within 30 days of contact by PSU staff, an MCO is assigned on a rotational basis from the list of available MCOs in the service area.
 The applicant is contacted within three business days and informed that: